 Giulio Camauli: Yeah, you’re right.

 Bill Butcher: But even with this integrated environment you talk about, Rahul – Giulio, coming back to you – you mentioned customization and you see that it’s a huge factor facing machine manufacturers today.
-So, help me understand – or help our listeners understand – why it’s so important to have this integrated design and manufacturing process, and what are some of the risks if you’re not doing this today?
+So, help me understand – or help our listeners understand – why it’s so important to have this integrated design and simulation process, and what are some of the risks if you’re not doing this today?